chrisparker/JekyllTest/readme.md

 https://github.com/chrisparker/JekyllTest/blob/main/docs/_layouts/representation.html
 https://github.com/chrisparker/JekyllTest/blob/main/docs/layoutexample.html

-The point being that you put your template in one file, and just the variables in the other, and this allows you to add new pages by just putting a data file in the right place.
+The point being that you put your template in one file, and the variables in the other, and this allows you to add new pages by putting a reasonably minimal data file in the right place.
 Note the 'if' statement that allows you to easily extend the template with new html/properties when you find them without updating all the data.

 ### 2. Using includes.

-This enables you to "include" another page, allowing static content in some places, and a call out to another file in the middle of the HTML
+This enables you to "include" another page, allowing static content as the main page, calling out to include another file in the middle of the HTML.

 See https://chrisparker.github.io/JekyllTest/includeexample.html